-Vocalists and instrumentalists from Kaufman Music Center’s Special Music School High School give an exclusive work-in-progress performance of Centuries in the Hours: From Home, an opera by composer and 2020-21 KMC Artist-in-Residence Lisa Bielawa.
-The opera illuminates the lives of American women by setting to music selections from 72 women’s diaries spanning three centuries, discovered during extensive research by Bielawa as a William Randolph Hearst Visiting Artist Fellow at the American Antiquarian Society in 2018.
-The diarists include a freed slave who became a missionary in Hawaii (1823), an isolated teen poetic genius in Butte, Montana (1901), a 13-year-old Filipina immigrant going to school for the first time (1921), a New England abolitionist (1860s) and many more.
+Vocalists and instrumentalists from Kaufman Music Center’s Special Music School High School give an exclusive work-in-progress performance of Centuries in the Hours, an opera by composer and 2020-21 KMC Artist-in-Residence Lisa Bielawa.
+Based on women’s diaries spanning three centuries, discovered during Bielawa’s extensive research as a William Randolph Hearst Visiting Artist Fellow at the American Antiquarian Society in 2018, Bielawa and librettist Claire Solomon adapted to the global pandemic, using the isolation women have historically faced as a formal constraint.

 The development of Centuries in the Hours received funding from OPERA America's Opera Grants for Female Composers program, supported by the Virginia B. Toulmin Foundation.